Gardner-BinfLab/Avoidance-v2/README.md

 # Train
-Train takes a list of sequences in CSV and builds the model.
+Train takes a list of sequences in .csv or .fasta and builds the model.
 The built model is exported as a python pickle (.pkl) file in 'results/model' subdirectory.
 We train for 32 codons (96 nucleotides) by default but you can pass the length in codons or just use flag `-a` to train over full length (not recommended).